vossavant/css-styleguide/README.md

 	<a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#6.4">6.4 Honeypots</a><a name="user-content-6.4"></a>** Spam bots are always out there harvesting emails and filling in forms, sending you useless data.
 A highly effective way to combat these bots is to include a special field called a **honeypot**.
-A honeypot is invisible to human users, but spam bots can't tell that it's a special field checked on the server side.
-If this field is filled out, the form submission fails.
+A honeypot is invisible to human users, but spam bots mindlessly fill it in.
+If this field is filled out, a server side script silently rejects the submission.

 	The standard markup for a honeypot is shown below.
-The only pieces that can't be changed are `class="contact-other"` and `name="other"`; otherwise, feel free to omit the label or add other classes, etc.
+The only pieces that can't be changed are `class="contact-other"` and `name="other"`; otherwise, feel free to omit the label or add other classes, etc. Place the honeypot code anywhere in your form, as though it were a normal input field.

 	**Example**
 	```html